504 Accommodations: A Complete Teacher's Guide504 accommodations being implemented in an inclusive classroom

 504 Accommodations for Anxiety

-Example: A Year 10 pupil with performance anxiety struggles during high-stakes exams.
+Example: A Year 10 learner with performance anxiety struggles during high-stakes exams.
 The accommodations include: testing in a small, quiet space with only the invigilator present; advance copy of the exam to review (not the answers, just to see the format and questions); 10 minutes before the test to use relaxation techniques; and the ability to take a two-minute break halfway through if needed.
 The exam content and standard are identical; the testing environment reduces the anxiety trigger.
 The student can now demonstrate their knowledge rather than their anxiety symptoms.

 Documenting and Tracking 504 Accommodations